pathunstrom/first-game/README.md

 ## About

-This was my very first game in Python, found languishing away in a directory on one cloud server or another.
+This was my very first game in Python written in 2013, found languishing away in a directory on one cloud server or another.
 I had only the barest understanding of Python and Pygame at the time as evidenced by the gnarly `if else` trees and the giant app loop.